SFU-Archives/ais-database/archives-module/processing-project/edit-record.md

 - You will be routed to the appropriate **Data entry** screen.
 - For more information on fields, see the guidance for each record type.

-The sidebar on the right shows the total numbers of related records already created and linked to the project.
+The `Already created` sidebar on the right shows the total numbers of related records already created and linked to the project.

 <br clear="all">